Modeling Schr\"odinger equation diffraction with generalized function potentials and initial values: Modeling of the Cauchy problem and of the Hamiltonian

-We assume that $W^{\infty,\infty}$-moderate regularizing families $(\de_0^\eps)$ and $(h_\eps)$ of nonnegative functions with the above properties and such that $\supp(\de_0^\eps)$ and $\supp(h_\eps)$ are compact for every $\eps > 0$, can be achieved.
-We may then consider $V$ as the element in $\G_{L^\infty}(\R^2)$ represented by the family $(V_\eps)$ and apply Theorem \ref{exunthm} for arbitrary $T > 0$ to obtain the following statement.
+As a representation of the potential we consider a family of regularizations given by \beq V_\eps(x,y) := b_\eps(x) h_\eps(y) \quad (\eps > 0, (x,y) \in \R^2), \eeq where $b_\eps, h_\eps \in L^\infty(\R)$ are nonegative for every $\eps \in\, ]0,1]$, for some $c > 0$ we have $\supp b_\eps \subseteq [-c,c]$ for every $\eps$, and \beq \text{$h_\eps \to 0$ pointwise on $S$, but $h_\eps \to \infty$ on $\R \setminus S$}. \eeq In addition, we assume that the families $(b_\eps)$ and $(h_\eps)$ are $W^{\infty,\infty}$-moderate (cf.\ the appendix for this notion).
+We may then consider $V$ as the element in $\G_{\infty}(\R^2)$ represented by the family $(V_\eps)$ and apply Theorem \ref{exunthm}, given in the appendix, for arbitrary $T > 0$ to obtain the statement of unique solvability in the following theorem.
 (Note that the conditions (a) and (b) in Theorem \ref{exunthm} are automatically satisfied, since we have $c_k = 1$ and a potential $V$ without $t$-dependence.)

-\begin{remark}[Relation with the indicator function of the slit configuration] The standard approximations in theoretical physics as described in Subsubsection \ref{thphresults} circumvent the introduction of an explicit potential for the Schr\"odinger operator.
-Instead they encode the slit configuration, corresponding to the subset $S \subseteq \R$ above, into a specific initial condition (``boundary value'') involving the characteristic function $1_S$ of $S$, i.e., $1_S(y) = 1$ for $y \in S$ and $0$ otherwise. \end{remark}